adioshun/gitBook_DeepDrive/paper2013-radar-fusion.md

 - 이동하는 물체의 탐지는 해당 그리드값의 변화 감지를 통해 알수 있다. `Moving objects are detected through changes in the occupancy of grid cells. `
 	- Basically, if a cell is occupied at a time point, and in the next timestep, the adjacent cell is detected to be occupied, this is assumed as a motion.

+###### [RADAR + Laser ]

-As RADAR data is relatively sparse compared to LIDAR measurements, it is used toverify or reject motion estimations based on LIDAR data.A similar method of fusing short range RADAR and laser measurements isproposed in [PVB+09].
+- A similar method of fusing short range RADAR and laser measurements is proposed in [PVB+09].

-The system covers more performance optimizations than[VBA08].
+- The system covers more performance optimizations than[VBA08].

-Instead of estimating a probability representation, the grid cells areeither occupied or empty based on the number of measurements of the laser scannerfor the respective cell.
+- Instead of estimating a **probability representation**, the grid cells are either occupied or empty based on the number of measurements of the laser scanner for the respective cell.

 Adjacent cells that are occupied are merged to an object.A Kalman filter [KB61] is used to track the detected objects.